JonathasLopes/OrderGenerator/README.md

 # OrderGenerator

-**OrderGenerator** is a frontend application designed to simulate order creation workflows in a streamlined and modular way.
+**OrderGenerator** is a frontend application designed to a selection process that simulate order creation.
 It’s built using modern React standards and follows clean component architecture, making it a solid base for scalable UI development.

 ## Description